Rendili/pyhiveapi/README.txt

 A Python library to interface with the Hive API, mainly to support Home Assistant

-HA version : pyhiveapi version
+Home Assistant version : pyhiveapi version
 0.59.0 : 0.2.5
 0.61.0 : 0.2.10
+0.61.1 : 0.2.11